Dance

 Not Scheduled for This Year.
 Credits: 4

 This house and hip-hop class will develop the student's dance while preserving the essence of the styles the student is learning.
-It is important to be capable of using technique within the groove as it is the soul and the identity of the dancer.
-The groove which is often perceived as an esthetic can also be an invitation to question its social meaning.
-The objective is to investigate the student's identity and to turn this very technical style into something more natural.
+Students will be capable of using technique within the groove as it is the soul and the identity of the dancer.
+The groove which is often perceived as an aesthetic can also be an invitation to question its social meaning.
+The objective is to investigate the student's identity and to turn this very technical style into something more authentic.
 This method develops the coordination, the rhythm, the musicality, polyrhythm and a strong sense of body control.
 Elements of social justice will be discussed during the class.
-This course also involves discussion, research and journal assignments.
+This course involves discussion, research and journal assignments.

 Applies to requirement(s): Humanities